atulrautray/flask-app/readme.md

 ### Using local Docker Images

-*  Instead of pushing the image to dockerhub and making kubernetes pull from there, minikkube looks for the local image.
+*  Instead of pushing the image to dockerhub and making kubernetes pull from there, minikube looks for the local image.
 Firstly, switch the context of docker to minikube using eval $(minikube docker-env).
 Secondly, change the deployment to make sure it never pulls an image by setting imagePullPolicy: Never.

 ### kube.conf Permission Denied